rberlind/nomad-microservices-demo-with-weave/README.md

 ## Provisioning AWS EC2 instances with Packer and Terraform
 You can now use Packer and Terraform to provision your AWS EC2 instances.
 Terraform has already been configured to retrieve AWS credentials from your Vault server which has been configured to dynamically generate short-lived AWS keys for Terraform.

-I've already used Packer to create two public Amazon Machine Images (AMIs), ami-36f43e4b which uses Nomad 0.6.3 and ami-732de70e which uses Nomad 0.7.1, which you can use as the basis for your EC2 instances.
-These AMIs only exist in the AWS us-east-1 region.
+I've already used Packer to create Amazon Machine Image ami-8ea371f3 which uses Nomad 0.7.1 and Consul 1.0.6.
+You can use this as the basis for your EC2 instances.
+This AMI only exists in the AWS us-east-1 region.
 If you want to create a similar AMI in a different region or if you make any changes to any of the files in the shared directory, you will need to create your own AMI with Packer.
 This is very simple.
 Starting from the home directory, do the following (being sure to specify the region in packer.json if different from us-east-1):
 ```
 cd aws/packer
 packer build packer.json